judge-meister/mandlebrot_set/README.md

 many levels of zoom you are at.
 I presume that the greater the precision calculated the longer it will take.

+## Building

+#### Requirements

+ * python3.9 (at least)
+ * MPFR - Multi Precision Floating Point Library
+ * PyGame - python modules for writing games, provides input event loops and rendering

+### Linux

+Both PyGame and the MPRF library can be installed through most package managers in Linux.

+Clone the repository and use 'make' to build the python module.

+### MacOS

+I used homebrew to install the MPRF library on MacOS 10.15, but I'm sure its available via MacPorts also.
+Because I'm running an older version of MacOS which only comes with python2 I also installed Python3 along with PyGame via homebrew.
+You'll also require the gcc compiler from either homebrew or macports as I have no intention of setting up an Xcode project.

+The same as for Linux, clone the repository and use 'make' to build the python module.

+## Running

+To run the latest version. without any options it will run the threaded MPFR library version.
+Add -h to see options;

+    python3 ./mandlebrot_set.py

+To run the 64bit float version which is significantly faster but has limited zoom ranges before pixelation;

+    python3 ./mandlebrot_set.py -a float

 ## Ideas for future development

 ### Oustanding ###